More About Melissa Carmon

 Estimated reading time: 1 min 59 sec.

-I could begin with the story of a letter that was sent, but came back unopened.
+I could begin my story with a letter that was sent, but came back unopened.

-Or passing close to death in the jungles of Paraguay.
+Or as a teen, passing close to death in the jungles of Paraguay.

-Or waking up to the sound of rain through the open window of a Bavarian castle,
+Or the experience of waking up to the sound of rain through the open window of a Bavarian castle,

 Or the fateful day when a text message came that simply read, “Emergency.”